Ibn 'Idhari

-Ibn Idhāri was born and lived in Marrakech, Morocco, and was a qāʾid ('commander') of Fez.
+Ibn Idhāri was born and lived in Marrakech (present-day Morocco), and was a qāʾid ('commander') of Fez.
 Little is known of his life.
 His only surviving work, Al-Bayan al-Mughrib, is a history of North Africa from the conquest of Miṣr in 640/1 AD to the Almohad conquests in 1205/6 AD.
 Its value to modern scholarship lies in its extracts from older works, now lost, and in its material not found elsewhere, including reports of the first Viking raids on Al-Andalus in the ninth century.
 He mentions another biographic work on the caliphs, imāms and amīrs from across the Islamic world, which has not survived.
 He died after 1312 / 712 AH.